 Enter your camera's IP address into your browser's address bar.
 You can download a Foscam IP utility to find the IP the camera is currently using.
 Now login using the camera's credentials.

-Tip: If you're having trouble logging into your camera, try using Internet Explorer as your browser.
+Tip: If you're having trouble logging into your camera, try using Microsoft Edge as your browser.
 Sometimes you even need to use "compatibility mode".

 Under Network, click on FTP Settings.
-This example is for typical Foscam H.264 cameras.
+This example is for typical Foscam cameras.

 Click on Alarm, then Motion Detection, and make sure "Recording" is checked.